Winter can be beautiful and brutal

 So when I reach out:

-I point out valueable insights and share things like industry trends, best practices, tools or templates that might help them do the job they are already doing.
+1. I point out valuable insights and share things like industry trends, best practices, tools or templates that might help them do the job they are already doing.
 I invite them to trade shows or vendor events that may interest them.
 When I can, I make introductions to other people who might be good resources for their projects or industries.

-I leverage case studies.
+3. I leverage case studies.
 By showcasing what I have done for other organizations, potential clients can see how I solve problems and deliver results.
 They get to see data and outcomes that relate to their business goals and organizational objectives.
 Each time I close a project with a client, I build a case study to capture my success.
 I can't always use a client's name or company, but I can report what I've done using more generic descriptors that highlight my skills.

 Know someone I should meet?
-Let me know at Laura@HardinHeightsComms.com - I'm here to help!
+Let me know at [email protected] - I'm here to help!